micage/svgjstest/Readme.md

 npm i
 ```

+Now you are ready to run the samples.
 For all samples: you can run a production build by appending a '+'-sign.
 For example ```npm run tree-ed+```

 #### Tree Editor